Loading image...Kiro

 Site TermsLicenseResponsible AI PolicyLegalPrivacy PolicyCookie Preferences

 The Kiro CLI provides an interactive chat mode that lets you have natural conversations with AI directly in your terminal.
-This feature brings the power of conversational AI to your command-line workflow.
+The default experience uses a rich terminal UI with syntax-highlighted code, interactive panels, and visual tool progress.

 Starting a session